Alcohol abuse is problem drinking that negatively impacts your life.

 Treatment for alcohol abuse or alcoholism is aimed at teaching you how to manage the disease.
 Most professionals believe that this means giving up alcohol completely and permanently.

 The first and most important step is recognizing that a problem exists.
 Successful treatment depends on your desire to change.
 Your doctor can help you withdraw from alcohol safely.
 This could require hospitalization in a detoxification center.
 Healthcare staff will carefully monitor you for side effects.
-You may need medicine while you are undergoing detoxification.
+You may need medication while you are undergoing detoxification.

-Medicines used to treat alcoholism and to try to prevent drinking include:
+Medications used to treat alcoholism and to try to prevent drinking include:

 Therapy helps you to recognize alcohol's dangers.
 Education raises awareness of underlying issues and lifestyles that promote drinking.
 In therapy, you work to improve coping skills and learn other ways of dealing with stress or pain.